Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:59:47:

-One, like I guess, snafu in terms of like figuring out how to price the land is by the time that a land value tax was passed, it'll have been like years after this political talk of having a land value tax.
-And that talk will in turn affect the prices of homes that are sold in that time.
-Absolutely.
-And so then you'll look at the land selling value and be like, oh wow, this is this house.
-It's not like the outskirts of San Francisco only sold for $200,000.
-And does that mean that like the unimproved land there is only worth $100,000?
-And so that just can, that really conflate the data when you actually go about implementing this of like what the actual unimproved land is worth.
+One snafu in terms of figuring out how to price the land is by the time that a land value tax was passed, it'll have been years after this political talk of having a land value tax.
+And that talk will in turn affect the prices of homes that are sold during that time.
+So then you'll look at the land selling value and be like, “Oh wow.
+This house on the outskirts of San Francisco only sold for $200,000.”
+Does that mean that the unimproved land there is only worth $100,000?
+Won’t that really conflate the data when you actually go about implementing this?

 Lars Doucet - 01:00:28:

-Well, so I'm so important to remember that land selling value is derived from land rental value, not the other way around.
-So land selling value is the net present value of the future flow of income that can be generated from the property.
-So the property's inherent productivity is kind of inherent to it.
-And the selling price of it is based off of the capitalization of that value minus the expectation of any taxes, right?
-And so 100% land value tax will theoretically reduce the selling price to zero.
+It’s important to remember that land selling value is derived from land rental value, not the other way around.
+Land selling value is the net present value of the future flow of income that can be generated from the property.
+So the property's inherent productivity is inherent to it.
+And the selling price of it is based off of the capitalization of that value minus the expectation of any taxes.
+So a 100% land value tax will theoretically reduce the selling price to zero.
 But the land will still be as productive as it always was.
-It's just that the flow of those rents are being redirected, right?
+It's just that the flow of those rents are being redirected.
 And so that's the thing is that, and also in mass appraisal, one of the things you do is you decapitalize the effect of the tax.

 Dwarkesh Patel - 01:01:18:

-But I'm saying, how do you even figure out you don't know in the mind of the property owner or the property seller, like what is it?
-What do they think the probability is of a tax?
-And that, since you don't know that, it's like hard to estimate what is the actual like capitalization, you know, the right value..
+But I'm saying, you don't know what the probability of a tax is in the mind of the property owner or the property seller.
+Since you don't know that, it's hard to estimate what is the actual capitalization, the right value..

 Lars Doucet - 01:01:35:

-What are you concerned about like this is societal effects of the depreciation of land prices?
-Are you more concerned about just the calculation issue?
-So here's the thing.
-Empirically, if the land value, if the land value, basically, if the land selling price has dropped to zero, then you are fully capturing all of the land rents.
+Here's the thing.
+Empirically, if the land selling price has dropped to zero, then you are fully capturing all of the land rents.
 And if it's above zero, you have not captured all of the land rents.

 Dwarkesh Patel - 01:02:00: